elotroalex/elotroalex/bio.md

 permalink: /profile/
 ---

 **Alex Gil** is Digital Scholarship Coordinator at Columbia University Libraries and Affiliate Faculty of the Department of English and Comparative Literature at Columbia University.
 He collaborates with faculty, students and library professionals leveraging computational and network technologies in humanities research, pedagogy and scholarly communications.
-He is among the founders of several ongoing, warmly received initiatives where he currently plays leadership roles: the Studio@Butler at Columbia University, a library innovation space focused on the collaboration of faculty, students and librarians; faculty moderator of the Group for Experimental Methods in the Humanities, a vibrant trans-disciplinary research cluster focused on experimental humanities; current chair of Global Outlook::Digital Humanities, an interest group connecting practitioners across the world; and senior editor of the journal *sx archipelagos*, a journal of Caribbean Digital Studies.
-Current projects include Ed, a digital platform for minimal editions of literary texts; Aimé Césaire and The Broken Record, an experiment in long-form digital scholarship; and, In The Same Boats, a visualization of trans-Atlantic intersections of black intellectuals in the 20th century.
+He is among the founders of several ongoing, warmly received initiatives where he currently plays leadership roles: Co-director of the [Studio@Butler](https://studio.cul.columbia.edu/) at Columbia University, a library innovation space focused on digital scholarship and pedagogy; faculty moderator of [Columbia's Group for Experimental Methods in the Humanities](http://xpmethod.plaintext.in/), a vibrant trans-disciplinary research cluster focused on experimental humanities; current chair of [Global Outlook::Digital Humanities](http://www.globaloutlookdh.org/), an interest group connecting scholars around the world; and senior editor of *[sx archipelagos](http://smallaxe.net/sxarchipelagos/)*, a journal of Caribbean Digital Studies.
+Current projects include [Ed](http://elotroalex.github.io/ed/), a digital platform for minimal editions of literary texts; [Aimé Césaire and The Broken Record](http://record.elotroalex.com/), a minimal computing experiment in long-form digital scholarship; and, [In The Same Boats](http://sameboats.org/), a visualization of trans-Atlantic intersections of black intellectuals in the 20th century.

 ---